tonyx/Sharpino/README.md

     - Any functional language of the ML family language in my opinion is a good fit for the following reasons:
         - Events are immutable, building the state of the context is a function of those events.
         - Discriminated Unions are suitable to represent events and commands.
-        - The use of the lambda expression is a nice trick for the undoers (the _under_ is returned as a lambda that retrieves the context for applying the undo and returns another lambda that actually can "undo" the command).
+        - The use of the lambda expression is a nice trick for the undoers (compensators for using Saga in multiple commands).
         - It is a .net language, so you can use everything in the .net ecosystem (including C# libraries).
 - How to use it
     - add the nuget package Sharpino to your project.
-    - note: on my side, when I added Sharpino as a library into a web app, then I had to add the following line to the web app project file to avoid a false error (the error was "A function labeled with the 'EntryPointAttribute' attribute must be the last declaration")
+    - note: if you gets in a setup errors like  "A function labeled with the 'EntryPointAttribute' attribute must be the last declaration" then you may fix by adding this line in the .fsproj file:
     ```xml
     <GenerateProgramFile>false</GenerateProgramFile>
     ```